Omi27/hello-world/README.md

 # hello-world
-my first repository
+my first repository.
-Yo !!
-JayMan here.
-I'm doing this only because the tutorial says to do so -_-
+I'm doing this only because the tutorial says to do so.